 Kauai with Kids: Exploring the Garden Isle with Your Family

-There is something about Kauai that sets it apart from every other Hawaiian island.
-It is quieter.
+There's something about Kauai that sets it apart from every other Hawaiian island.
+Quieter.
 Wilder.
-The kind of place where red dirt stains your kids' shoes and roosters crow outside your hotel window at four in the morning and the green of the mountains is so impossibly vivid that you stop trying to photograph it and just stand there.
-This is the oldest of the main Hawaiian islands, and that age shows in the best possible way: deeply carved valleys, sea cliffs that rise straight out of the ocean, and a pace of life that refuses to be rushed.
+The kind of place where red dirt stains your kids' shoes and roosters crow outside your hotel window at 4 AM and the green of the mountains is so impossibly vivid you stop trying to photograph it and just stand there.
+This is the oldest of the main Hawaiian islands and that age shows in the best possible way.
+Deeply carved valleys.
+Sea cliffs that rise straight out of the ocean.
+A pace of life that refuses to be rushed.

-We have taken our kids to Kauai three times now, and every trip has revealed something new.
-The island is small enough that you can drive from one coast to the other in about an hour, but it is rich enough that two weeks would not be enough to see everything.
-If you are planning a family trip to the Garden Isle, here is what you actually need to know, from someone who has done it with a toddler, a kindergartner, and a nine-year-old who thinks he is Bear Grylls.
+We've taken my kids to Kauai a bunch of times now and every trip reveals something new.
+The island is small enough that you can drive from coast to coast in about an hour, but it's rich enough that two weeks isn't enough to see everything.
+If you're planning a family trip to the Garden Isle, here's what you actually need to know - from someone who has done it with a toddler, a kindergartner, and a kid who thinks he's Bear Grylls.

 The Na Pali Coast: Jaw-Dropping Even for Kids Who Have Seen It All

-Let me be direct about this: the Na Pali Coast is one of the most spectacular stretches of coastline on Earth.
-Those towering emerald cliffs, pleated like fabric by millions of years of rainfall, plunging straight into deep blue water.
-You have seen it in movies.
-You have seen it on postcards.
+Let me be direct.
+The Na Pali Coast is one of the most spectacular stretches of coastline on Earth.
+Towering emerald cliffs, pleated like fabric by millions of years of rainfall, plunging straight into deep blue water.
+You've seen it in movies.
+You've seen it on postcards.
 Nothing prepares you for what it actually looks like in person.

-With kids, you have two realistic options for experiencing the Na Pali Coast.
-The first is a boat tour, and this is the one I recommend for most families.
+With kids, you have two realistic options for experiencing Na Pali.
+First is a boat tour, and this is the one I recommend for most families.
 Several companies run catamaran tours out of Port Allen on the south shore.
-We have done both the morning and afternoon departures, and the morning trips tend to have calmer seas.
-Look for a company that operates a larger, more stable catamaran if your children are prone to motion sickness.
-Most tours include snorkeling at a sheltered spot along the coast, and the crew will point out dolphins, sea turtles, and the occasional spinner whale during winter months.
+We've done both morning and afternoon and the morning trips tend to have calmer seas.
+Look for a company that operates a larger more stable catamaran if your kids are prone to motion sickness.
+Most tours include snorkeling at a sheltered spot along the coast and the crew will point out dolphins, honu, and the occasional spinner whale during winter.

-A few practical notes: kids under five are sometimes not allowed on the zodiac-style raft tours, which are bouncier and wetter.
-The catamaran trips are suitable for children of all ages, though I would personally skip it with a baby under one simply because you are out on the water for four to five hours.
-Bring reef-safe sunscreen and apply it generously before boarding, because once you are distracted by those cliffs, you will forget to reapply.
+Practical notes: kids under five are sometimes not allowed on the zodiac-style raft tours, which are bouncier and wetter.
+The catamarans work for kids of all ages, though I'd skip with a baby under one because you're out on the water for four to five hours.
+Bring reef-safe sunscreen and apply generously before boarding because once you're distracted by those cliffs you will forget to reapply.
+(And yes, they actually do enforcement spot-checks at certain access points around the islands - the fine is real.)

-Your second option is driving up to the Kalalau Lookout at the end of Highway 550 in Kokee State Park.
-This is the view from above, looking down into the Kalalau Valley from over four thousand feet.
-It is stunningly beautiful when the clouds cooperate, and it is completely free.
+Second option: drive up to the Kalalau Lookout at the end of Highway 550 in Kokee State Park.
+The view from above looking down into the Kalalau Valley from over four thousand feet.
+Stunning when the clouds cooperate, completely free.
 The drive up takes about forty-five minutes from Waimea and passes through misty forest that feels more like the Pacific Northwest than Hawaii.
-Bring layers.
-It can be twenty degrees cooler up at the lookout than it is at the beach.
+Bring layers - it can be twenty degrees cooler up at the lookout than at the beach.

 The dramatic Na Pali Coast cliffs rising from the ocean on Kauai